AssetSync/asset_sync/README.md

 2. Add some before and after filters for deleting and uploading
 3. Provide more configuration options

+  * Get config working for new and old styles
+  * Get main class stuff working again

 ## Credits

 Have borrowed ideas from: